brettChapman/Nimbus_Cluster/README.md

 PartitionName=debug Nodes=node-[1-3] Default=YES MaxTime=INFINITE State=UP
 PartitionName=batch Nodes=node-[4] MaxTime=INFINITE State=UP
 ```

+Since slurm is already up and running, all the services will need to be restarted for the changes to take affect.
+Simply follow the troubleshooting steps in the next section for restarting all the nodes and services.

 When submitting jobs on the new nodes with a different partition, in this case ```batch``` on nodes with 16 cores, the following will need to be modified in all submission scripts:
 ```